Signaling Friends and Head-Faking Enemies Simultaneously: Balancing Goal Obfuscation and Goal Legibility: Related Work

 \section{Related Work}

-This work is connected to the plan recognition literature, since it involves intended recognition \cite{cohen1981beyond,carberry2001techniques}, that is, the actor is aware of the observers in the environment, and takes actions that either explicitly convey information or hide information from the observers.
-Then the observers can use the emitted observations to perform goal recognition.
-There are several prior works on goal/plan recognition \cite{ramirez2009plan,ramirez2010plan,yolanda2015fast,sohrabi2016plan}.
-However, most of these recognition systems assume one-to-one mapping of observation symbols to actions or states, which complicates the goal recognition when the sensor model supports noisy many-to-one mapping of observations.
-In our framework, we assume the observer constructs a sequence of belief updates to derive a list of possible goals in the final belief.
-In the adversarial case, this list does not reveal information about the actor's true goal, whereas, in the cooperative case, this list is indeed what the actor wants to convey to the observer.
+This work is related to the plan recognition literature as the observers can use the observations to perform goal recognition.
+There are several prior works on goal/plan recognition \cite{ramirez2009plan,ramirez2010plan,yolanda2015fast,sohrabi2016plan,pereira2017landmark,Masters:2017}.
+However, the following two characteristics of our approach would not allow these goal recognition approaches to accurately rank goals: (1) our approach does not restrict the actor to optimal solutions (2) the observation equivalence in the many-to-one mapping of the observations does not provide additional information about $\langle a, s\rangle$ pairs.
+The aforementioned recognition systems assume 1-to-1 mapping of observations to actions or states.
+In our framework, given the observation sequence there exists a valid plan to each of the goals in observer's final belief.
+This would throw off the goal recognition systems.
+In our framework, in the adversarial case, the set of possible goals in the observer's final belief does not reveal information about the actor's true goal, whereas, in the cooperative case, this set is indeed what the actor wants to convey to the observer.

-There are several recent works that have explored planning in adversarial \cite{keren2016privacy,keren2016goal,ijcai2017-610,shekhar2018representing,ijcai2018-668,implicitHRC2018} or cooperative environments \cite{keren2014goal,exp-yz,explain,chakraborti2016planning,macnally2018action}.
-However, these works explore either entirely adversarial or entirely cooperative settings.
-There are a few frameworks \cite{keren2014goal,implicitHRC2018} that are general enough to address both adversarial and cooperative settings, although these works look at each setting in isolation.
-However, in this work, we not only accommodate both adversarial and cooperative entities but also tackle them simultaneously.
-We generalize the controlled observability planning problem introduced by \citet{implicitHRC2018} to accommodate both adversarial and cooperative observers.
+Our framework not only accommodates both adversarial and cooperative agents but also tackles them simultaneously.
+However, several prior works have explored planning in adversarial environments \cite{keren2016privacy,keren2016goal,ijcai2017-610,shekhar2018representing,ijcai2018-668,implicitHRC2018} in isolation and also in cooperative environments \cite{keren2014goal,exp-yz,explain,chakraborti2016planning,macnally2018action} in isolation.
+There are a few frameworks \cite{keren2014goal,implicitHRC2018} that are general enough to address both adversarial and cooperative settings in the same framework.
+However these still look at each setting in isolation in contrast to our framework.
+Additionally, we generalize the controlled observability planning problem \cite{implicitHRC2018} by manipulating the observations received by both adversarial and cooperative observers simultaneously.
+Figure \ref{fig:graph4} shows that our approaches significantly outperform \citet{implicitHRC2018} in settings with mixed adversarial and cooperative observers.